fragmnt/strat-usps-smart-contact/README.md

 - `./pkg`

-    reactjs ui to integrate with the testnet node api and smart contract. utilizes the `bitcore-lib` package as well as `web3`.
+    React.js UI to integrate with the testnet node api and smart contract. utilizes the `bitcore-lib` package as well as `web3`.

 - `./src`

-    c# smart contract built for the Stratis platform, integrated w/ the USPS API
+    C# smart contract built for the Stratis platform, integrated w/ the USPS API

     * xunit, moq for testing

 - `./net`

-    docker environment and testnet endpoint for the smart contract to interface with.
+    Docker environment and testnet endpoint for the smart contract to interface with.

 ---